This (updated) guide reviews all of the best low-carb dog foods this year.

 4. Improves appearance and energy levels

 A high carb intake can negatively affect your dog’s appearance in multiple ways.
 For starters, carbs are a common cause of allergies and obesity in dogs.
-When your dog develops an allergy, their skin becomes itchy, and scratching can lead to bald spots.
+When your dog develops an allergy, its skin becomes itchy, and scratching can lead to bald spots.
 Moreover, obesity can ruin your dog’s physique and reduce their energy levels.

 How to choose a low-carb dog food?

 Once you’ve decided to put your dog on a low-carb diet, the next step is to choose a great dog food.
-Although the process is similar to buying any other dog food, there are a few factors you need to specifically consider.
+Although the process is similar to buying any other dog food, there are a few factors you need to consider.
 Here’s all you need to look for when purchasing a low-carb dog food:

 1. Type and form of food

-Before anything else, decide which food form your dog loves and is most convenient for you to handle.
+Before anything else, decide which food form your dog loves and which is most convenient for you to handle.
 Our list includes three common food forms when it comes to low-carb dog food, which includes:

 - Frozen food

 The main difference between all of these types of foods is their preservation method.